AG7GN/images/README-Using_VNC_to_Operate_Remotely.md

 __Your Pi must be connected to the Internet.__

-__You must have a KVM attached to the Pi for the configuration steps below.__
+__You must have a Keyboard/Monitor/Mouse (KVM) attached to the Pi for the configuration steps below.__

 1. On your PC or Mac or ..., (in other words, the computer/tablet from which you want to remotely access your Pi) download and install [VNC Viewer software](https://www.realvnc.com/en/connect/download/viewer/).
 Your device running __VNC Viewer__ is called the __client__.
 Note on that web page that you can download __VNC Viewer__ for tablets and Chromebook computers, too.